arfst23/ServicePoint/README.md

 The access to the Service Point display is done via https://github.com/cccb/servicepoint

+Run `build` to create or update this library and header.

 ## Service Point Display Tools

   - `spres`: reset the service point display